huimingz/GitBuddy/README.md

 The configuration file allows you to:
 - Set default AI service provider and timeout settings
-- Configure built-in AI providers (OpenAI, DeepSeek, Ollama)
+- Define custom LLM vendors using a flexible HashMap structure
+- Configure multiple vendors with their own API keys, models, and endpoints
-- Add custom vendor configurations
+- Add any OpenAI-compatible API service as a new vendor
 - Customize model parameters (temperature, top_p, top_k, max_tokens)
-- Set API endpoints and authentication

 See `config.example.toml` in the repository for a complete example with detailed comments.